kamalpatell/kamalpatell.github.io/_pages/about.md

 `Education`

-I'm currently an `Industrial and Systems Engineering` graduate at Rutgers University majoring in `system analytics`.
-Prior, I completed my `MS in Mechanical Engineering` from NYU.
+I'm currently a PhD `Industrial and Systems Engineering` student at Rutgers University majoring in `system analytics`.
+Prior, I completed `MS` from same department.

+`Teaching Assistant`

+• ISE 540:492 - I was a Teaching Assistant for Undergraduate course on Reliability Engineering(Instructor: Prof. Elsayed).
+I supported undergraduate students in understanding core concepts in reliabiliy such as failure analysis, system reliability and probability models, assisted with assignments, and graded coursework.

+• ISE 540:501 Teaching Assistant - Also served as as teaching assistant for graduate course on Applied Optimization course (Instructor: Prof. David Coit).
+I helped students with linear programming and optimization concepts, evaluated course assignments and projects.

 `Technical Skills:`